cinephile85/c-books/programming-in-c/chapter-02/README.md

 * [Program 2.5](https://github.com/cinephile85/c-programming-books/blob/master/programming-in-c/chapter-02/exercise-01/prog2-5.c)
 * [Program 2.6](https://github.com/cinephile85/c-programming-books/blob/master/programming-in-c/chapter-02/exercise-01/prog2-6.c)

-## 2. Write a program that prints the following text.<br/>     1.
-In C, lowercase letters are significant.<br/>     2. main() is where program execution begins.<br/>     3.
+## 2. Write a program that prints the following text.
+1. In C, lowercase letters are significant.<br/>     2. main() is where program execution begins.<br/>     3.
 Opening and closing braces enclose program statements in a routine.<br/>     4.
 All program statements must be terminated by a semicolon.